 Atsuko Kanazawa, a research scientist and developer in the MSU Plant Research Laboratory, studies coral bleaching in the Pacific and Caribbean.
 To better understand why some coral dies from bleaching while adjacent coral is mysteriously healthy (and what, if anything, can be done to fix the problem), she teamed up with the Kramer Lab to develop CoralspeQ, a spin-off of the MultispeQ device that will not only add a completely new layer of data to her research, but also do it in an inexpensive, rapid, and far-reaching way.

 “There are similar devices out there,” admits Kanazawa, “but they’re bulky, complex, and incredibly expensive.
-They’re in the neighborhood of $20,000 each.
-They’re designed for marine biologists to dive down one hundred feet.
+They’re in the neighborhood of $20,000 each, and they are difficult to use.

 “Learning how to use the device is just not practical for researchers like us who are not marine biologists.
 I learned how to use the CoralspeQ device in just a few seconds.
 Most coral bleaching takes place at snorkeling depth, so the CoralspeQ can easily meet those needs.
 And at about $500 per device, if I break one, it’s no big deal.
 And also, that price will allow us to distribute 300 devices this year.
 And really, to find the answers to the questions we’re asking, we need bulk data from numerous locations.”

 Additionally, coral health is determined by its color, and right now, researchers quite literally “eyeball it” by using a coral health chart card, which strongly resembles a color swatch spectrum card you might find at your local Home Depot.
 This takes a trained eye.
-Not only can the CoralspeQ device measure photosynthetic efficiency of the coral, but it also can detect the coral pigments with incredible precision—and then automatically aggregate all the data on the PhotsynQ platform.
+Not only can the CoralspeQ device measure photosynthetic efficiency of the coral, but it also can detect the coral pigments with incredible precision—and then automatically aggregate all the data on the PhotosynQ platform.

 “This device and the platform are changing the way we do our research, and they have the potential to show us things we hadn’t thought possible before,” concluded Kanazawa.